ardyh/rnn-from-scratch/README.md

 # rnn-from-scratch
-RNN Implementation with vanilla python and numpy
+RNN implementation with vanilla python and numpy